Kansas Military and Veterans Benefits

 • Phone number

-• The name and mailing address of last employer (paycheck stub or W-2 form usually contains this information)
+• Name and mailing address of last employer (paycheck stub or W-2 form usually contains this information)

 • Date started and stopped working for each employer for the last 18 months and reason for leaving